Songs for the Deaf

-Songs for the Deaf is the third studio album by the American rock band Queens of the Stone Age, released on August 27, 2002 by Interscope Records.
-It features guest musicians including drummer Dave Grohl, and was the last Queens of the Stone Age album to feature bassist Nick Oliveri as a band member.
+Songs for the Deaf is the third studio album by the American rock band Queens of the Stone Age, released on August 27, 2002, by Interscope Records.
+It features guest musicians including Dave Grohl on drums, and was the last Queens of the Stone Age album to feature Nick Oliveri on bass.
 Songs for the Deaf is a loose concept album, taking the listener on a drive through the California desert from Los Angeles to Joshua Tree, tuning into radio stations from towns along the way such as Banning and Chino Hills.

-Songs for the Deaf received critical acclaim, and earned the band their first gold certification in the United States.
+Songs for the Deaf received critical acclaim and earned Queens of the Stone Age their first gold certification in the United States.
 One million copies were sold in Europe, earning a platinum certification from the International Federation of the Phonographic Industry in 2008.
-Three singles were released: "No One Knows", "Go with the Flow", and "First It Giveth".
+"No One Knows", "Go with the Flow" and "First It Giveth" were released as singles.